peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-an arbitrary-precision decimal number with the same value as this object but with the exponent changed.
+An arbitrary-precision decimal number with the same value as this object but with the exponent changed.
 Returns not-a-number (NaN) if this object is infinity, or if the rounding mode is ERounding.None and the result is not exact.

 <a id="Quantize_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### Quantize